Tell us about yourself.

 There are many different clubs and organizations that a student can be a part of.
 It surprised me how engaged students at Concordia are and I love that I can also be part of that.

-What opportunities has being a Community Access Scholar afforded you so far this year?
+What opportunities has being a Community Achievement Scholar afforded you so far this year?

-What advice would you give to someone considering applying for the Community Access Scholarship?
+What advice would you give to someone considering applying for the Community Achievement Scholarship?

 Definitely do it!
 There’s nothing to stop you from applying to such an amazing opportunity that it is coming to Concordia.
 It takes hard work but is absolutely worth the investment of time and energy.